2026 Cornerstone Guide

 If you are selected, the Oklahoma Department of Emergency Management notifies you using the email and phone number you provided when you registered.

-Once selected, you must confirm your participation on the SoonerSafe website within 30 days.
-Miss that window and you lose the spot, so watch your email and spam folder.
+Once selected, you must confirm your participation on the SoonerSafe website by the date in your notice.
+Miss that window and you lose the spot, so watch your email and spam folder and act as soon as the notice arrives.

 Hire an installer and build to standard